libp2p/specs/pubsub/gossipsub/partial-messages.md

 **Group ID**: An identifier to some Full Message.
 This must not depend on knowing the full message, so it can not simply be a hash of the full message.

+**Parts Metadata**: Metadata used to communicate a node's state about its available message parts.

+**Eager Data**: Data pushed to a peer before receiving their `PartsMetadata`

 ## Motivation

 The main motivation for this extension is optimizing Ethereum's Data